 (1) This presents the balance sheet where the collateralized bonds are "netted" against the collateral for collateralized bonds.
-This presentation better illustrates the Company's net investment in the collateralized bonds and the collateralized bonds retained in its investment portfolio.
+This presentation does not comply with generally accepted accounting principles applicable to the Company's transactions.
+Management has included this table to illustrate the Company's net investment in the collateralized bonds, which represents its economic interest in the collateralized bond securities.

-FORWARD-LOOKING STATEMENTS
+23 FORWARD-LOOKING STATEMENTS